Summary of the Ten Forgiveness Sayings of Messiah

 Thereafter, in the messianic age the final and complete restoration of Israel will occur.
 The kingdoms of Judah and Israel will be reunited so that the two sticks “will once again flourish as one” (cf. Ezekiel 37).
 At this time, armed conflicts around the world will completely cease, because Israel and its neighbors will live in peace.
 People will come from around the world to worship Adonai our God in His most sacred and cherished land of Israel.
 Isaiah describes this time when he says (Isaiah 2:2-4):

 “Now it shall come to pass in the latter days that the mount of Adonai’s house shall be established on the top of the mountains and shall be exalted above the hills; and all the nations shall flow to it.
 Many people shall come and say, ‘Come, and let us go up to the mountain of Adonai, to the house of the Elohim of Jacob; He will teach us His ways and we will walk in His paths.’
 For out of Zion shall go forth the law and the word of Adonai from Jerusalem.
 He shall judge between the nations and rebuke many people; they shall beat their swords into plowshares and their spears into pruning hooks; nations shall not lift up sword against nation, neither shall they learn war anymore.'”

 The tragic narrative of sin will be remembered no more.
 There will be a continual Presence of the heavenly Father’s eternal life, readily accessible through the river of life and the Tree of Life located in the eternal Jerusalem.
 In addition to these easily accessible natural resources, the “leaves” of the Tree of Life will be available.
 They are described as possessing healing, therapeutic properties.
-Thus, the leaves sustain a continuous emotional life, sourced in the emotional life of Avinu Shebashamayim, that will assure us a state of immense, Unending Joy!
+Thus, the leaves sustain a continuous emotional life, Sourced in the pure emotional life of Avinu Shebashamayim that will assure us all of a steady stream (state) of His UNENDING JOY!